EndPointCorp/end-point-blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 Feel free to go through the comments in the file above for more details, but essentially, this Dockerfile describes what a machine ready to run Magento should look like.
 It’s got PHP and all the necessary extensions, [Xdebug](https://xdebug.org/), and [Composer](https://getcomposer.org/).
 It also includes the `mysql` CLI client.

 Importantly, it allows for creating a user account with sudo access.
 Later, we’ll use this capability to create a user account, inside the container that mimics the one we’re using in our host machine, effectively using the same user both inside and outside the container.
-The purpose of this is to make it possible to work on the Magento source code files from inside the container without having to deal with Linux permissions issues when we try to do the same from outside the container (that is, directly via the host machine).
+The purpose of this is to make it possible to work on the Magento source code files from inside the container without having to deal with Linux permission issues when we try to do the same from outside the container (that is, directly via the host machine).

 ### The image